Efficient Conformal Block Evaluation with GoBlocks: Overview of GoBlocks

 \subsection{Derivative Approach}

-The multi-point approach requires careful sampling, since the recursive algorithm does not converge reliably at large values of $z$.
-An alternative is to use derivatives of the conformal blocks, as in \texttt{scalar\_blocks}. \cref{app:recursive_deriv} derives a recursive formula for block derivatives with respect to $(r,\eta)$ at the crossing-symmetric point.
+An alternative to the multi-point approach is to use derivatives of the conformal blocks at the crossing-symmetric point, as in \texttt{scalar\_blocks}. \cref{app:recursive_deriv} derives a recursive formula for block derivatives with respect to $(r,\eta)$ at the crossing-symmetric point.
 Converting to derivatives with respect to $(z,\bar{z})$ requires derivatives of $r$ and $\eta$ with respect to $(z,\bar{z})$, which are derived in \cref{app:z_zb_r_eta_rosetta}.
 The derivative approach in \gbl returns derivatives of $F_\pm$.
 From \cref{eq:F_definition}, these derivatives can be written in terms of derivatives of $g$ as